yugabyte/yugabyte-db/docs/content/latest/develop/build-apps/ysql/go.md

-## Pre-requisites
+## Prerequisites

 This tutorial assumes that you have:

 - installed YugaByte DB and created a universe with YSQL enabled.
-If not, please follow these steps in the [quick start guide](../../../quick-start/explore-ysql/).
+If not, please follow these steps in the [Quick Start guide](../../../quick-start/explore-ysql/).
 - installed Go version 1.8+

 ## Install Go PostgreSQL Driver